-District Of ·····
+District Of

 In re

 Debte or

 Chapter

-GENERAL POWER OF ATTORNE Y
+GENERAL POWER OF ATTORNEY (

 То of of , and

-full power of substitution, case; [if appropriate] to v ad claimant hereby authorizes you, or any one of you, as attorney it, to vote on any question that may be lawfully submitted to credite vote for a trustee of the estate of the debtor and for a committee of at not constituting the practice of law for the undersigned in all materials. ors of the debtor in the above-entitled creditors; to receive dividends; and in
+full power of substitution, case; [if appropriate] to v ad claimant hereby authorizes you, or any one of you, as attorney in a to vote on any question that may be lawfully submitted to creditors yote for a trustee of the estate of the debtor and for a committee of control constituting the practice of law for the undersigned in all matter. s of the debtor in the above-entitled reditors; to receive dividends; and in

-Dated: AND RECORD CONTRACTOR OF THE PROPERTY OF THE P
+Dated:

 Signed:

 Ву

 as

-If executed by an individual] Acknowledged before me on
+[If executed by an individual] Acknowledged before me on

-behalf of a partnership] Acknowledged before me on, who says that he [or she] is a memute this power of attorney in its behalf.
+behalf of a partnership] Acknowledged before me on, who says that he [or she] is a membe ute this power of attorney in its behalf.

-and is authorized to execu tte this power of attorney in its behalf. bei of the partiership hamed above
+and is authorized to execu ute this power of attorney in its behalf.

 by behalf of a corporation] Acknowledged before me on, who says that he [or she] is orized to execute this power of attorney in its behalf. of the corporation

-[Official ch aracter.1
+[Official char racter.1

-\ State mailing address.
+State mailing address.